baselbers/woocommerce-pdf-invoices/readme.md

 ## Translating

-For adding your translation files, [fork](https://github.com/piffpaffpuff/woocommerce-pdf-invoices/fork) the code, add your translation and send a pull request.
+For adding your translation files the code, add your translation and send a pull request.
 Read the [WordPress Codex](http://codex.wordpress.org/Translating_WordPress) to learn how to translate a plugin.

 ## Tip